First Passage Percolation on Hyperbolic groups: Velocity

 \begin{proof}[Proof of Theorem \ref{thm-vexists}] Theorem \ref{cvelexists} shows that for all $B>0$, ${v_B}(\xi)$ in the direction of $\xi$ exists for a.e.\ $\xi \in (\pG,\nu)$.
 Hence by Lemma \ref{lowerupperconstant}, ${v_B}(\xi)$ is constant for a.e.\ $\xi \in (\pG,\nu)$.
 Letting $B \to \infty$, Theorem \ref{thm-vexists} is now an immediate consequence of Proposition \ref{approxbycnbhd}. \end{proof}

 It is clear that $v(\xi)$ is upper bounded by $\int x d\rho(x)$.
-One can also show, along the lines of Lemma \ref{l:geodlen}, that $v(\xi)$ is uniformly bounded away from $0$.
+One can also show, along the lines of Lemma \ref{l:geodlen}, that $v(\xi)$ is bounded away from $0$ {uniformly in $\xi$}.
 This is done in the following lemma.